dannycastroaudio/itp/FizzBuss/README.md

 TRASH.
 Well not actually, but it was still ignoring the "FizzBuzz".
 Anyway, I took a nap.

+---

 ###Attempt #7

-ONE FINAL STROKE OF GENIUS HIT ME LIKE A TRUCK AND WOKE ME UP FROM MY NAP!!! **THE CONTROL FLOW** "Once code is effective it stops".
-Something like that.
+ONE FINAL STROKE OF GENIUS HIT ME LIKE A TRUCK AND WOKE ME UP FROM MY NAP!!! **THE CONTROL FLOW**

+"Once code is effective it stops".
+You had said to me something like that.

 My code was replacing the numbers with "Fizz" and "Buzz" first, but by the time it reached my `else if (i % 3 ===0 && 1%5===0){console.log("FizzBuzz");}` statement, all possible numbers had already been replaced by "Fizz" or "Buzz", and there were no other numbers left that were multiples of both numbers.

-Why? cause they werent numbers anymore, they were strings.
+Why?
+Cause they werent numbers anymore, they were strings.
 So lets make my code check for numbers that are multiples to 3 AND 5 first and THEN check for numbers who are either numltiples of 3 **or** 5.

 ````javascript
 for (let i = 1; i <= 100; i++)